ktaylor63/southeast/site/content/articles/endangered-woodpecker-is-baseballs-newest-mascott.md

 “We had our fingers crossed for the woodpecker,” said Mark Zarthar, the team’s president.
 “We thought it was the best fit.”

 That’s not just marketing talk, either.
-The RCW, Zarthat knows, is synonymous with the region &mdash; Fort Bragg, especially.
+The RCW, Zarthar knows, is synonymous with the region &mdash; Fort Bragg, especially.
 The installation, he said, has done a “fantastic job” helping ensure the bird thrives.

 “We think the name not only will help the community understand [about the RCW] but also let them know what Fort Bragg has done,” he said.